-- If Failover Cluster Management is already open, then proceed to the next step.
-To launch Failover Cluster Management, select Start > Administrative Tools > Failover Cluster Management. - On Windows 2012 operating systems, use the Start screen. - 2 In the left pane of Failover Cluster Management, right-click the application cluster group (for example, App Grp) and select Add a resource > More resources > Add Volume Manager Disk Group. - 3 In the center panel under Disk Drives, double-click New Volume Manager Disk Group to open its Properties dialog box. - On the General tab of the Properties dialog box, type a name for the resource.
-4 For example, type APP DG RES. - On the Properties tab, in the Disk Group Name field, type the name of the disk group you previously created for the application (for example, DG1), and click OK to close the dialog box. - 6 Right-click the newly named resource and select Bring this resource online. - If you created more than one disk group for the application, repeat this procedure to add another Volume Manager Disk Group resource for another disk group.
+1 If Failover Cluster Management is already open, then proceed to the next step.

+Otherwise, open Administrative Tools > Failover Cluster Management from the Start screen.

+- 2 In the left pane of Failover Cluster Management, right-click the application cluster group (for example, App_Grp) and select Add a resource > More resources > Add Volume Manager Disk Group. - 3 In the center panel under Disk Drives, double-click New Volume Manager Disk Group to open its Properties dialog box. - 4 On the General tab of the Properties dialog box, type a name for the resource.

+For example, type APP_DG_RES.

+- 5 On the Properties tab, in the Disk Group Name field, type the name of the disk group you previously created for the application (for example, DG1), and click OK to close the dialog box. - 6 Right-click the newly named resource and select Bring this resource online. - 7 If you created more than one disk group for the application, repeat this procedure to add another Volume Manager Disk Group resource for another disk group.